zudello/zudello-knowledge-base/Knowledge Base/purchasing-module/place-order.md

 ![](../images/CleanShot%202025-04-14%20at%2018.12.45.png)

-5. Deselect **Attach a copy of this document** if you don't want to attach a copy of the purchase order to the email
+5. **Attach a copy of this document** is selected by default, and cannot be deselected
 6. Click **Place and send**

 ![](../images/CleanShot%202025-04-14%20at%2018.13.54.png)